United States building energy codes: Compliance & Enforcement

 Building energy code compliance is usually done at the local or municipal level by professionals trained to conduct field inspections and review construction plans.
 Compliance is where the standards and agreed-upon codes become a reality, without proper compliance and enforcement the goals of the code will likely not come to fruition.
 However, "compliance and enforcement of building energy codes is a key challenge, even in jurisdictions with advanced building code processes.
 Local governments are often the most critical actors in supporting effective compliance and building code enforcement."

 Compliance requires cooperation at multiple levels and in multiple ways: state and local government issuing proper permits and establishing dedicated departments, the thorough education of building officials on new code developments, and the responsibility of building design and construction professionals to comply with the energy code.
-As the energy code continues develop in the United States, this sentiment may become increasingly outdated, but in discussing compliance: "It is important to note that building officials and builders in some parts of the country see the energy code as fundamentally different from the historical 'health, life, and safety' codes that were created primarily to protect occupants from fire, flooding, and collapse.
-Energy codes are a more recent addition to the building codes family, with the first having been adopted in the late 1970s, while structural and fire codes have existed for hundreds of years/When resources are limited at local building departments, which is often the case, the energy code is likely to get less attention."
+As the energy code continues develop in the United States, this sentiment may become increasingly outdated, but in discussing compliance:

+building officials and builders in some parts of the country see the energy code as fundamentally different from the historical 'health, life, and safety' codes that were created primarily to protect occupants from fire, flooding, and collapse.
+Energy codes are a more recent addition to the building codes family, with the first having been adopted in the late 1970s, while structural and fire codes have existed for hundreds of years/When resources are limited at local building departments, which is often the case, the energy code is likely to get less attention.